 Journey management is a planned and systematic process for reducing transportation-related risks in a company’s operations.
-In short, it is a key element of safety in the workplace — for fleets and other employers.
-Across all industries, crashes cost employers approximately $9.25 billion a year, according to the National Safety Council.
+In short, it is a key element of safety in the workplace—for fleets and other employers.
+Across all industries, motor vehicle crashes cost employers approximately $9.25 billion a year, according to the National Safety Council.

-Moreover, research shows that human error is the definite cause of accidents 70% of the time, and the probable cause 93% of the time.
+Moreover, research shows that human error is the definite cause of truck or car accidents 70% of the time, and the probable cause 93% of the time.

 Therefore, every journey management plan should take into account that your drivers are your greatest safety feature.
 In short, a company's drivers are its best defense in protecting the organization from risk and liability.